sirkingbinx/OculusReportMenu/.github/ISSUE_TEMPLATE/bug-report.md

 ## Information
 - Platform (Steam/Rift):
-- Gorilla Tag Build Version: <!-- Computer / SUPPORT tab -->
-- OculusReportMenu Version:
-- Other mods installed:
+- Other mods installed: <!-- either a screenshot or a list you type out yourself, doesn't matter -->